 The Connected Coast network will be open to third parties for dedicated capacity purchases on a wholesale or retail basis.

 How many people will benefit from the project?

-The proposed sub-sea fibre optic transport line will benefit approximately 175,000 people and 90,000 households in 154 coastal communities – which includes members of 44 First Nations living in 56 Indigenous communities.
+The proposed sub-sea fibre optic transport line will benefit approximately 175,000 people and 90,000 households in 139 rural, remote and First Nation coastal communities.